 In other words, these are not clerical or secretarial employees.
-In order to be considered administratively exempt, the employee must be allowed to make important decisions as a regular part of their job.
+To be considered administratively exempt, the employee must be allowed to make important decisions as a regular part of their job.

 Non-exempt employees have rights under the FLSA, including minimum wage and overtime pay.
 But exempt employees do not have those rights.
-The only real “right” that the exempt employee has under FLSA is to be paid their guaranteed minimum salary in any week that they perform some work.
+The only real “right” that the exempt employee has under the FLSA is to be paid their guaranteed minimum salary every week they perform some work.

 Exempt workers are only exempt from FLSA protections, not all worker protection laws.